 How to do it

-Make sure you purchase a Body Brush that is created specifically for the purpose of dry body brushing.
-You can choose a medium or firm brush for your body.
 It’s important to stroke the brush in one direction, quite firmly, and work towards your lymph nodes (generally away from your heart) to push the toxins in the right direction.
 It is perfectly normal for your skin to tingle and go a little red, and your skin will build up a bit of resilience over time.

 I spend between 4 and 10 minutes depending on how much time I have.
 Although some people spend 20 minutes methodically working their way all over their body!

 When I first started, I would do it twice a day, before work and after my shower at night.
 You can do it before a shower too, however it should always be performed on dry skin only.
 Now that I have a toddler in tow, my “me time” in the mornings is limited so I now just stick do it while I watch a bit of TV before bed each night.
 I then apply my delicious homemade body butter and feel absolutely divine!

 It’s important to clean your brush regularly as it will accumulate a lot of dead skin cells.
 You can wash with hot soapy water once a week, and leave out to dry in a well ventilated area.

 I’m thrilled to offer the Coach Kate audience a special Bodecare discount code.
 To receive this 15% off, be sure to click on the affiliate link below and then apply coupon to the cart!

 Please note, in the spirit of honesty, I am an affiliate for Bodecare.
 If you purchase a product through an affiliate link, your costs will be the same but Coach Kate will receive a small commission.
 This helps cover some of the costs for this site.
 I really appreciate your support!